How much does a ground source heat pump cost?

 Unlike their vertical counterparts, horizontal ground source installation costs are much lower.
 You’d be spending around £17,000 for the installation in all.

 Find a heat pump expert near me

 The Renewable Heat Incentive (RHI) is a government scheme to support the installation and use of greener energy solutions.
-For domestic projects, it offers eligible homes a subsidy that’s paid every quarter over 7 years.
+For domestic projects, it offers eligible homes a subsidy that’s paid every quarter over seven years.

-If you meet the criteria, then the government will pay out a potentially significant proportion of the cost of your energy installation.
-And with ground source heat pumps on the list, you could claim back a good chunk of your initial outlay cost.
+If you meet the criteria, then the UK government will pay out a potentially significant proportion of the cost of your energy installation.
+And with ground source heat pumps installation on the list, you could claim back a good chunk of your initial outlay cost.

-Benefits of a ground source heat pump
+Benefits of installing a ground source heat pump